3.2.1 Wealth Creation

 Wealth is created when the amount paid for goods and services exceeds the costs of the supplies consumed in producing them – in other words, when a profit is made by delivering to a customer.
 Customer demand is essential for wealth creation.

 The obvious example of wealth creation is a company which has been set up to make profits by meeting customer demand, but anyone who is paid is creating wealth – including politicians and public servants who are paid by the population to provide a service.
 The total wealth created in a country is usually referred to as its ‘Gross Domestic Product’ (GDP).
+Samuelson and Nordhaus’s definition of GDP, adapted to the terminology of this book, could be expressed as equalling the total of domestic consumer spending, plus government spend and investment, plus exports minus imports [Economics p.
+143].

 The process of wealth creation is multi-layered, with some companies supplying other companies, but ultimately it converts work and raw materials into products and services that people want to buy and use.
 A manufacturing business, for example, might purchase a range of goods and work upon them before selling them at a profit.
 Other companies might provide essential services for the distribution, retail and after-sales support of the goods produced.
 All these activities add to the cost of the output and the consumer (or the taxpayer) pays.
 Value is added at every level.
 All employ labour, which is paid for: the wealth earned by employees.

 In a capitalist economy, the wealth produced is shared between the owners (or shareholders), the workers, taxes paid to the government and an amount that might be retained for re-investment.
 The negotiation of what proportion each receives is discussed later (3.5.6).
 Everyone involved must judge that the reward justifies the effort: the owners want a return on their investment and the employees want money to spend as consumers.
 Without such incentives, less effort would be expended, less innovation would be brought to bear, and less wealth would be produced.
-Francis Fukuyama quoted a striking example of the motivating effects of property rights in his essay The End of History?
+Francis Fukuyama quoted a striking example of the motivating effects of property rights in his essay The End of History?:

 “Beginning with the famous Third Plenum of the Tenth Central Committee in 1978, the Chinese Communist Party set about decollectivizing agriculture for the 800 million Chinese who still lived in the countryside.
 The role of the state in agriculture was reduced to that of a tax collector, while production of consumer goods was sharply increased in order to give peasants a taste of the universal homogeneous state and thereby an incentive to work.
 The reform doubled Chinese grain output in only five years…” [p.
 7]